 Series: Insignia #1

-Genre: Action, Adventure, Dystopian, Science Fiction, Young Adult
+Genre: Action, Adventure, Dystopian, Gaming, Science Fiction, Technology, Virtual Reality

 More than anything, Tom Raines wants to be important, though his shadowy life is anything but that.
 For years, Tom's drifted from casino to casino with his unlucky gambler of a dad, gaming for their survival.
 Keeping a roof over their heads depends on a careful combination of skill, luck, con artistry, and staying invisible.